minima-global/minima.js/docs/index.rst

     :alt: Minima logo
     :align: center

-Minima is a cryptocurrency designed to be ultra-compact.
-Designed to remain Totally Decentralised.
-Designed to have no rulers.
-There are no miners and no ever-growing database.
-A simple yet powerful scripting language, Cascading Proof Chain, adaptive block scaling, and an innovative Proof of Work (PoW) backed user-centric blockchain algorithm that uses both on-chain and off-chain traffic for security.
-All Quantum Secure Cryptography.
-Small enough to run efficiently on your mobile phone.
+Minima is a wholly decentralised, mobile-first, quantum secure cryptocurrency.
+There are no miners and no database that grows indefinitely.
+It features a simple yet powerful scripting language, adaptive block scaling, and an innovative proof of work consensus protocol featuring a cascading proof blockchain secured by a user-centric algorithm that uses both on-chain and off-chain traffic.
 Everyone runs a complete node.
 Forever.

-Minima.js is the means by which it is is possible to build distributed applications that access the Minima blockchain.
+Minima.js makes it possible to access the Minima blockchain and build fully-featured distributed applications that take advantage of Minima's endless possibilities.

 Contents
 ========